fluent-vue/docs/src/api/i18n-component.md

 </p>
 ```

-One solution for this could be to translate each part of the message separatelly like this:
+One approach is to translate each part of the message separately:

 ```vue-html
 <p>